ImMnan/blazemeter-crane/README.md

 5. Create an agent under the private-location in Blazemeter : https://guide.blazemeter.com/hc/en-us/articles/360017746838
 6. Copy the code and paste into the notepad to use it when the script promted for details.
 7. Before, initiating the script, make sure the system/local machine meets the requirements standards for Blazemeter crane container : https://guide.blazemeter.com/hc/en-us/articles/209186065-Private-Location-System-Requirements-Private-Location-System-Requirements
+8. If in doubt, you can RUN requirements_check.sh to check if the system is meeting the specified requirement to handle Blazemeter-crane operations.
+9. Run logs.sh while raising a support ticket with Blazemeter, share crane.log

 https://github.com/ImMnan/blazemeter-crane.git